windingwind/zotero-plugin-template/README.md

 ### 3 Coding

-Start development server with `npm run start`, it will:
+Start development server with `npm start`, it will:

 - Prebuild the plugin in development mode
 - Start Zotero with plugin loaded from `build/`